Examples

 });

-Do note that if the original monad (e_int) in the example contained a value in it's right, the transform_join_left operation actually call the input function, but it will modify the either's left type.
+Do note that if the original monad (e_int) in the example contained a value in it's right, the transform_join_left operation

 transform_join_right

-transform_join_right takes for input a function who's input is the right hand type of the either monad.
-That function must also return an either which will be joined with the current monad with the right hand type determined by the transformation and the left hand type being the same as the original monad.
+function must also return an either which will be joined with the current monad with the right hand type determined by

 using namespace reglisse;